valtimo-platform/valtimo-documentation/release-notes/major10/10.1.0/valtimo-backend-libraries.md

 * **Form flow conditional next step**

   A next step in a form flow can now be conditional.
 This allows for more complex form flows.
+For this feature, the submission data type has been changed.
+This makes it possible to directly access the submission data inside the SpEL expression of the next step condition.
 More information can be found [here](/using-valtimo/form-flow/create-form-flow-definition.md)

 * **Search field path validation**